 I can lose my sense of time and spend hours and hours lost in front of a plethora of clothes from the 80s, looking for what always becomes my new favorite new piece of the season.

 You don’t need to spend money buying stuff that you’ll wear only once.
 Been there, done that.
-I have bought something fooling myself into thinking that it would be a new fav piece.
+I’ve bought many things fooling myself into thinking that it would be a new fav piece.
 But spoiler alert: it wasn’t.

 Don’t be like me, borrow stuff from your lovely ladies.

-Sometimes we just get obsessed about wanting the latest fashion and newest items out there that we forget that what we have is more valuable than we think.
+Sometimes we just get obsessed about wanting the latest fashion and newest items out there that we forget that what we have is more than enough.